|

 Star Ledger

-The fire that destroyed a beautiful observation platform atop Wildcat Ridge last October didn't stop the Friends of Wildcat Ridge from counting
+Wildcat Ridge last October didn't stop the Friends of Wildcat Ridge from counting

 hawks.